-What Can I Do with a Master’s in Marriage and Family Therapy?
+What Can I Do with an MFT degree?

 Good relationships are key to a good life.
 Unfortunately, many times relationships prove difficult to maintain.
 Money problems can cause a happy marriage to become strained.
 Strong families find themselves fractured by an unexpected illness, death or change in finances.